See on youtube: https://www.youtube.com/watch?v=SjzkNy7TKEE

 In May 2015 Randy Simons made the first penetration we know of into the upper reaches of Alabaster Canyon.
 His photo above is taken within the lower Middle Fork of Alabaster Canyon.
 He explored the Middle Fork, East Fork and Little Alabaster Slot Canyon (which is marked with the word “Little” on the map below.)
-He and I returned soon after to explore the West Fork, the Elk Trail and 25’ high Alabaster Arch.
+We since, have explored the entirety of Alabaster Canyon Slot.

 -See more photos at the bottom of this page-